India to target over 100 billion 'Blue Economy': Dr Jitendra

-NEW DELHI: Union Minister of State (Independent Charge) Science & Technology; Minister of State (Independent Charge) Earth Sciences; MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh today said that in the years to come, India aims to target over 100 billion “Blue Economy” through its Deep Ocean Mission (DOM) and other ocean resources.
+NEW DELHI, July 12: Union Minister of State (Independent Charge) Science & Technology; Minister of State (Independent Charge) Earth Sciences; MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh today said that in the years to come, India aims to target over 100 billion “Blue Economy” through its Deep Ocean Mission (DOM) and other ocean resources.

 In addition, Dr Jitendra Singh said, the “Deep Ocean Mission” will also have far-reaching benefits for the common man.
 For example, it could help in providing clean drinking water and explore the avenues of desalination of water as well as extracting minerals from the ocean bed.

 The Minister directed the officials of India Meteorological Department (IMD) to use social media platforms more effectively, so that accurate information can be disseminated quickly.
-Achievements of the Ministry, especially those benefiting the common man need to be highlighted through the Media, he said.
 He urged the officials to cut down on wasteful expenditure and explore the feasibility of merging autonomous bodies under the Ministry.

 Director Generals, senior scientists and officials of the administrative wings of the Ministry attended the review meeting.